-Auto insurance in New Jersey or New York is known as “no-fault insurance” simply because no matter who or what causes an automobile accident, it is your own insurance company that is responsible for your medical treatment bills.
+Auto insurance in New Jersey or New York is known as “no-fault insurance” simply because no matter who or what causes a car accident, it is your own car insurance company that is responsible for your medical treatment bills.

-No-fault insurance or personal injury protection (PIP) is a type of insurance that a driver purchases for himself.
-The policy covers the driver, eligible family members and certain passengers who travel with the driver.
-The purpose of PIP coverage is to make sure every driver can have certain expenses paid by insurance after an accident, regardless of who was at fault.
+No-fault insurance or personal injury protection (PIP) is a type of coverage that a driver purchases for himself.
+The policy covers the driver, eligible family members, and certain passengers who travel with the driver.
+The purpose of PIP coverage is to make sure every driver can have certain expenses paid by the vehicle insurance after an accident, regardless of who was at fault.

 In its current form, no-fault or PIP insurance provides a poor alternative to a standard fault system.
-A fault system makes a driver who causes an accident pay for resulting costs to accident victims, no matter how minor their injuries.
-A driver who causes an accident in a fault state may be left on his own to face his accident-related expenses.
+A fault system makes a driver who causes a car accident pay for the resulting costs to accident victims, no matter how minor their injuries.
+A driver who causes a car accident in a fault state may be left on his own to face his accident-related expenses.
 Further, even drivers who are victims of accidents may have to wait months or years to recover monetary damages from the responsible driver.

-In New Jersey, the Automobile Insurance Cost Reduction Act establishes auto insurance requirements.
-According to the New Jersey Department of Banking and Insurance, this Act gives drivers the choice between a standard auto insurance policy and a basic policy.
-Under both types of insurance, personal injury protection (PIP) must be purchased.
+In New Jersey, the Automobile Insurance Cost Reduction Act establishes car coverage requirements.
+According to the New Jersey Department of Banking and Insurance, this Act gives drivers the choice between a standard car insurance policy and a basic policy.
+Under both types of vehicle insurance, personal injury protection (PIP) must be purchased.
 However, the coverage differs.

 Under the standard policy, both liability coverage and PIP coverage may be as low as $15,000 per person/accident.
 However, PIP coverage may also be as high as $250,000 or more.
 In some cases, it can go up to $250,000 regardless of the limit selected.
 The default option for standard coverage is $250,000, and drivers have to elect to carry less if they choose to.